rocky-linux/documentation/docs/books/admin_guide/06-users.md

 ENCRYPT_METHOD SHA512
 ```

 `UMASK 022`: This means that the permission to create a file is 755 (rwxr-xr-x).
-However, for the sake of security, GNU/Linux does not have **x** permission for newly created files, this restriction applies to root(uid=0) and ordinary users(uid>=1000).
+However, for the sake of security, GNU/Linux does not have **x** permission for newly created files.
+This restriction applies to root(uid=0) and ordinary users(uid>=1000).
 For example:

 ```bash
 Shell > touch a.txt